vchiluk03/Professional-projects/I2CMB-Verification/README.md

 - Complete functional coverage closure with randomized and directed tests.

 ## DUT (Design Under Test)
-The I2CMB Master (iicmb_m_wb.vhd) acts as a Wishbone slave and a multi-bus I²C master, capable of driving several independent I²C buses.
-It asserts an interrupt upon completion or error of transactions.
+The I2CMB Master (iicmb_m_wb.vhd) operates as a Wishbone slave, receiving configuration and command writes from a CPU or controller, and as a multi-bus I²C master, generating protocol-accurate I²C signals to communicate with multiple external devices.
+It asserts an interrupt signal to indicate transaction completion or to report an error condition.
 <p align="center"> <img src="./assets/i2cmb_wishbone_i2c_interfacing.png" width="480"/> <br><em>Figure 1 – I2CMB master interfacing a Wishbone slave with multiple I²C buses and interrupt signaling.</em> </p>

 ### Internal Architecture